This web page is dedicated to experiments with semantic web technology under the Android platform

 We ambition to contribute abolishing the wall between the information stored in a phone information system and the (semantic) web.
 We want to this with the following characteristics:

 For that purpose we are experimenting step-by-step.
 The tools presented here are research prototypes not currently suitable for everyday use.
 They are offered as debug-signed applications that can be deployed manually under the Android platform (note that the sources are available here RDFProvider, RDFContentResolver, RDFServer, RDFBrowser).
 They have been tested on an HTC Tattoo (but the support for Calendar is provided by HTC instead of Android).
-Do not hesitate to contact us.

 In order to use these applications you must follow the instructions.